openstax/cnx-recipes/recipes/README.md

 - `$Config_Notes`: A list of [Notes](#note)
 - `$Config_UnnumberedElements`: A list of [UnnumberedElements](#unnumberedelements)
 - `$Config_PartType_*`
+  - FOR_STYLING_ONLY: gets a class on it when it has a FirstElement
   - `$Config_PartType_Exercise`: A [CustomPart](#custompart)
+    - gets a class on it when it has a FirstElement FOR_STYLING_ONLY
   - `$Config_PartType_Example`: A [CustomPart](#custompart)
   - `$Config_PartType_Chapter`: A [CustomPart](#custompart)
   - `$Config_PartType_Equation`: A [CustomPart](#custompart)